paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-701-port-security.md

 <a id="section-70118"></a>
 ## § 70118.
 Enforcement by State and local officers
-**(a) In General.—** Any State or local government law enforcement officer who has authority to enforce State criminal laws may make an arrest for violation of a security zone regulation prescribed under section 1 11 See References in Text note below. of title II of the Act of June 15, 1917 (chapter 30; [50 U.S.C.
-191](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section191&num=0&edition=prelim)) or security or safety zone regulation under section 7(b) 1 of the Ports and Waterways Safety Act ([33 U.S.C.
-1226(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1226/b&num=0&edition=prelim)) or a safety zone regulation prescribed under section 10(d) of the Deepwater Port Act of 1974 ([33 U.S.C.
+**(a) In General.—** Any State or local government law enforcement officer who has authority to enforce State criminal laws may make an arrest for violation of a security zone regulation prescribed under section 70051 or security or safety zone regulation under section 70116(b) or a safety zone regulation prescribed under section 10(d) of the Deepwater Port Act of 1974 ([33 U.S.C.
 1509(d)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1509/d&num=0&edition=prelim)) by a Coast Guard official authorized by law to prescribe such regulations, if—

 (1) such violation is a felony; and